xiaofanjin/PhaseFinderDC/README.md

 #### Input
 * Output from step 2
 * fastq file of genomic or metagenomic sequence used to verify DNA inversion
-* Number of threads used for bowtie alignment and samtools process
+* Number of threads used for bowtie2 alignment and samtools process.
+PhaseFinderDC uses bowtie2 instead of bowtie
+* MAPQ filter threshold (new feature in PhaseFinderDC): bowtie2 alignments with MAPQ score less than this threshold are ignored when counting reads
 #### Output
-* A table file (with suffix ".ratio.txt") containing the reads that supporting either R or F orientation of invertible DNA
+* A table file (with suffix ".ratio.txt") containing the reads that supporting either R or F orientation of invertible DNA - formatting follows that of the original PhaseFinder algorithm

  Column name | Explanation                                                                 |
 -------------|-----------------------------------------------------------------------------|